bcgrahn/chatgpt-code-evaluation/public/ResponseFiles/responses1(2).txt

 def format_number(number):
-    """Convert a non-negative number to a string with thousand separators.""" return "{:,}".format(number)
+    """Convert a non-negative number to a string and add commas as thousand separators.""" return f"{number:,}"